|Key Functionality||Other Kubernetes Platforms ||snapblocs Kubernetes+ Platform|

 Other managed Kubernetes platforms focus on the deployment and management aspects only requiring their end users to design their end solution.
 It is more of a tooling mindset. snapblocs also provides that same tooling but through its Architecture as a Service model provides platform blueprints that represent complete functional data platform solutions.

-Existing Kubernetes platforms focus on the deployment of custom-designed software components or 3rd party components.
+Existing Kubernetes platforms focus on the deployment of individual software.
 They do not provide an easy way to integrate them into a cohesive solution nor do they help in the design process.

 For instance, a data lake platform use case requires identifying what software is needed and spending a lot of time learning how to install and manually configure the platform (this includes Kafka for data ingestion, Spark for data aggregation, Airflow for job scheduler, Data Catalog Metadata Management, Security, Observability, Alerting, Data Access layer, etc..)